Masood Akhtar (actor): Early life and education

-Masood Akhtar was born in Sahiwal on 5 September 1940.
+Masood Akhtar was born in Sahiwal on 5 September 1939.
 After receiving his primary education from a local school, he entered Military College Murree.
 Later, he enrolled in MAO College Lahore.
-After graduation, he started working in a bank, while he continued his studies to earn his Bachelor of Laws degree.
+After graduation, he started working in a bank, while simultaneously pursuing a Bachelor of Laws degree.

 Acting career

-Akhtar began his acting career in the 1960s with theatre and soon became one of the popular performers on stage.
+Akhtar began his acting career in the 1956 with theatre and soon became a popular performer on stage.
 In 1968, director and producer Shabab Kiranwi introduced him to the film industry.
 He worked in around 135 movies — 78 Urdu, 51 Punjabi, three double versions and two Pashto.
 Akhtar is the pioneer of starting stage drama at Alhamra Arts Council.
 One of his early plays, Paisa Bolta Hai (transl.
-Money Speaks), which was staged at Alhamra in the 1970s, earned him much popularity.
+Money Talks), which was staged at Alhamra in the 1970s, earned him much popularity.